-- (1) Failure to obey the summons or directives of a student conduct body or university official; - (2) Falsification, distortion, or misrepresentation of information before a student conduct body; - (3) Disruption or interference with the orderly conduct of a student conduct proceeding;

-- (4) Knowingly instituting a student conduct proceeding without cause; - (5) Discouraging an individual's proper participation in, or use of, a university student conduct system; - (6) Influencing the impartiality of a member of a student conduct body prior to, and/or during the course of a student conduct proceeding; - (7) Harassment and/or intimidation of a member of a student conduct body prior to, during, and/or after a student conduct proceeding; - (8) Failure to comply with one or more sanctions imposed under the code of student conduct; and - (9) Influencing another person to commit an abuse of a university student conduct system. - (O) Violation of university rules or federal, state, and local laws.
+- Failure to obey the summons or directives of a student conduct body or university official; - (2) Falsification, distortion, or misrepresentation of information before a student conduct body; - (3) Disruption or interference with the orderly conduct of a student conduct proceeding; - (4) Knowingly instituting of a student conduct proceeding without cause; - (5) Discouraging an individual's proper participation in, or use of, a university student conduct system; - (6) Influencing the impartiality of a member of a student conduct body prior to, and/or during the course of a student conduct proceeding; - (7) Harassment and/or intimidation of a member of a student conduct body prior to, during, and/or after a student conduct proceeding; - (8) Failure to comply with one or more sanctions imposed under the code of student conduct; and - (9) Influencing another person to commit an abuse of a university student conduct system. - (O) Violation of university rules or federal, state, and local laws.

-Violation of other published university rules, policies, standards, guidelines, or violations of federal, state, or local law.
-University rules, policies, standards, or guidelines include, but are not limited to, those which prohibit the misuse of computing resources, rules for student groups or organizations, and residence hall rules and regulations.
+Violation of other published university rules, policies, standards, and/or guidelines, or behavior that could violate federal, state, or local law.
+These university rules, policies, standards, or guidelines include, but are not limited to, those which prohibit the misuse of computing resources, rules for student groups or organizations, and residence hall rules and regulations.